Your money-making expert. Financial journalist, TV and radio personality.

-If you have a New Years resolution, no matter how big or small, it may be hard to keep after a couple of weeks.
+If you have a New Year’s resolution for 2020, no matter how big or small, it may be hard to keep after a couple of weeks.

-If you are finding it difficult to motivate yourself or maintain your New Year enthusiasm, we have TEN great pieces of advice to help you push on and become the person you want to be in 2019.
+If you are finding it difficult to motivate yourself, we have TWELVE great pieces of advice to help you push on and become the person you want to be in 2020.

-We have already published some fantastic articles on keeping New Years resolutions, which you can find at the bottom of this pagem just in case these10 brand new tips for keeping your resolutions aren’t enough!
+Now if you’re brimming with New Year’s resolution ideas, we have already published some fantastic articles on keeping them, which you can find at the bottom of this page just in case these 12 brand new tips for keeping your resolutions aren’t enough!

-One of the biggest mistakes that people make when choosing a New Years resolution is to make life changing alterations to their daily routine and habits, something that never works because the shock to the system is simply too big.
+One of the biggest mistakes that people make when choosing a New Year’s resolution is to make life changing alterations to their daily routine and habits, something that never works because the shock to the system is simply too big.
+This means you may end up needing help for your New Year’s resolution.

 A better approach to choosing what your resolution should be, would be a smaller and more manageable change.